-According to a recent survey, 55% of the United States employees want a mix of both home and office location work.
+According to a recent survey, 55% of the United States employees want a mix of home and office location work.
 In the UK, 37% of the employees wish for a regular home-work setup.
 China’s expert analyst estimated that the hybrid model would observe 60/40 segregation of remote/on-location work within the next ten years.

-Although the hybrid work model is on the rise due to the pandemic, an economics professor at the Stanford University has suggested that two days of work from home in a week will be most favourable once the situation improves.
+Although the hybrid work model is on the rise due to the pandemic, an economics professor at the Stanford University has suggested that two days of work from home in a week will be most favorable once the situation improves.
 Employees who appreciate a disciplined work schedule may find it discouraging to adjust between different time zones.
 An HR manager in the USA claims that people with time can adapt to both home and office work, but it’s quite challenging when you have to juggle between the both.
 Organizations also need to plan strategically to maintain and prosper through this kind of work model.
-Otherwise, the companies will neither have sufficient on-site work nor will their employees be able to deliver high-quality work from remote locations.
+Otherwise, the companies will neither have sufficient on-site work nor will their employees deliver high-quality work from remote locations.

 The employees should always be able to complete the given task independently.
 Thus, the work structure proves most competent when there is clarity in the job and work assigned.
-The employees must be on feet to devise quick plans to ensure steady workflow in the organization and that too, without any dependency.
+The employees must be on their feet to devise quick plans to ensure steady workflow in the organization and without any dependency.

 Seamless communication is the key to a cost-effective hybrid workplace—leverage technological innovations like Google workplace to the collaborative work platform.
 Hire a team that not only understands the criticality of dynamic business situations but also uses technology responsibly.
 Connecting with a platform like Skuad that provides a pool of highly skilled professionals can simplify complex work arrangements for remote setups.

 Split teams work from different locations without any geographical constraints.
-Another split workplace arrangement scenario is when different groups from different backgrounds and different time zones work for the same organization.
+Another split workplace arrangement scenario is when other groups from different backgrounds and different time zones work for the same organization.
 You may choose to segregate the staff according to the tasks.

 Training employees to work independently and be highly decisive in various crucial situations is the key to making the work model effective.
 Bring more clarity in communication and tell them the reason for undertaking this work model.
 Establish clear, achievable, and time-based targets and assign tasks according to the skills of the workers.
-Ask team leaders to review operating status, crisis and risk management updates regularly.
+Ask team leaders to review operating status, crisis, and risk management updates regularly.
 Assign one day in a week to identify, analyze, discuss, and resolve various business issues.
 Adopt innovative technology to work on cloud platforms and ensure that the managers and the employees are on the same page.